 Film Maker Services

-New Zealand's production landscape offers filmmakers a rich variety of locations, from Auckland's urban environments to diverse settings across Wellington and beyond.
-The country's growing film infrastructure—supported by New Zealand Film Commission (NZFC) and studios such as Stone Street Studios (Wellington)—provides filmmakers with the resources to execute projects of any scale, from intimate documentaries to ambitious branded content campaigns.
+Here is how this works in practice.
+New Zealand's production scene gives filmmakers a rich variety of locations, from Auckland's urban environments to varied settings across Wellington and beyond.
+The country's growing film infrastructure—supported by New Zealand Film Commission (NZFC) and studios such as Stone Street Studios (Wellington)—gives filmmakers with the resources to execute projects of any scale, from intimate documentaries to ambitious branded content campaigns.

-Our NeedAFixer network connects you with versatile filmmakers across New Zealand who can adapt to the specific demands of your project, whether that means leading a full crew or working lean on a documentary or branded content piece.
-Our professionals bring end-to-end production capability, local knowledge of New Zealand locations and culture, and the creative agility to deliver compelling work on any budget.
+Here is the short of it.
+Our NeedAFixer network connects you with versatile filmmakers across New Zealand who can adapt to the specific demands of your project, whether that means top a full crew or working lean on a documentary or branded content piece.
+Our pros bring from start to finish production skill, local knowledge of New Zealand locations and culture, and the creative agility to deliver compelling work on any budget.

 ACT 01